onug/CSNF-DOC/content/en/docs/Tasks/SDK/_index.md

 ---
-title: "Working with Ponycopters"
+title: "Working with the CSNF SDK"
-linkTitle: "Working with Ponycopters"
+linkTitle: "Working with the CSNF SDK"
 date: 2017-01-05
 description: >
   A short lead description about this section page.
 Text here can also be **bold** or _italic_ and can even be split over multiple paragraphs.